Bronze Whaler Shark, Copper Shark, Narrowtooth Shark.

 Reaction to divers

-Shy around scuba divers but surprisingly bold in baited situations.
+Shy around scuba divers but the bronze whaler can be fairly bold in baited situations.